 Some inorganic mercury compounds can be irritating and corrosive to the digestive system if eaten in large amounts, and if this happens repeatedly, or if the compounds are applied to the skin over a long period, the result is much the same as long term exposure to mercury vapour, including neurological disturbances, memory problems, skin rash, and kidney abnormalities.

 The CDC says that eating large quantities of methylmercury over weeks to months damages the nervous system.
-For example, there are cases of babies
+For example, there are cases of babies born to women poisoned with methylmercury who had developmental abnormalities and cerebral palsy.

 For the Fourth Report, CDC scientists measured 212 chemicals in people's blood or urine.
 Many of them, like mercury, have been monitored since the reporting started, but 75 of the chemicals have never been monitored in the US population before: these include acrylamide, arsenic, environmental phenols, including bisphenol A and triclosan, and perchlorate.